by Emily Teel

 Steaming artichokes is super easy — start with a tall pot and a steamer basket, placing the artichokes upside down so their stems face upward.
 Steam them over an inch of simmering water with a lid on for about 20 minutes.
 When you can easily pull a leaf from the center, they’re ready to go.

 Photo credit: ibreatheimhungry.com

 Roasting is an alternative to steaming that’s just as simple.
 Stuff the empty centers of the artichokes with a few cloves of peeled garlic, drizzle olive oil and lemon juice into the petals and sprinkle liberally with salt and pepper.
 Wrap tightly in foil and bake in a 450 degree oven for 45 minutes to an hour.
 The resulting artichokes are intensely caramelized and flavorful!
-Take a peek at this recipe for guided instructions.

 Get to Grilling